tmcqueen-materials/kafkacrypto/README.md

 ## Kafka Python Interfaces
 kafkacrypto has been extensively tested with kafka-python.
 It will use confluent_kafka if available via a thin compatibility wrapper.
 Other wrappers can be added (submit a pull request!)

+## Post Quantum Secure Cryptography
+Starting with version v0.9.10.0, kafkacrypto supports key exchange using Curve25519+sntrup761, a hybrid classical-pq key exchange algorithm.
+This mirrors support for the same hybrid added in OpenSSH 8.9.
+It must be enabled on both producers and consumers to be used in lieu of the pure-classical method.
+The script `enable-pqcrypto.py` assists in enabing it.

 ## Advanced Usage
 kafkacrypto has been designed to seamlessly support a range of key exchange authorization and delegation mechanisms beyond the simple single-password root of trust.
 An example of a simple "controller-based" intermediary is included in the main package.
 The requisite controller can be setup as:
 ```python